-Nasopharyngeal cancer is a rare type of cancer that affects the part of the throat (pharynx) connecting the back of the nose to the back of the mouth.
+Nasopharyngeal cancer is a rare type of cancer that affects the part of the throat connecting the back of the nose to the back of the mouth (the pharynx).

-Only about 240 people are diagnosed with nasopharyngeal cancer each year in the UK.
+In the UK, only about 240 people are diagnosed with nasopharyngeal cancer each year.

-Nasopharyngeal cancer should not be confused with other types of cancer that also affect the throat, such as laryngeal (larynx) cancer and oesophageal cancer.
+Nasopharyngeal cancer shouldn't be confused with other types of cancer that also affect the throat, such as laryngeal cancer and oesophageal cancer.

-It is often hard to recognise nasopharyngeal cancer because the symptoms are similar to other less serious conditions.
-Many people with nasopharyngeal cancer don't have any symptoms until the cancer reaches an advanced stage.
+It's often difficult to recognise nasopharyngeal cancer because the symptoms are similar to other, less serious conditions.
+Also, many people with nasopharyngeal cancer don't have any symptoms until the cancer reaches an advanced stage.

 Symptoms of nasopharyngeal cancer can include: